omron-sinicx/VQG4ExpertKnowledge/README.md

 ## Requirements
-We recommend to use a anaconda or docker environment.
+We recommend to use a anaconda or docker environment with `python==3.11`.
 ```
 pip install -r requirements.txt
 ```